Links on Android Authority may earn us a commission. Learn more.

 How to set up Google Smart Lock on your Android device

 It’s easy to set up and use Google Smart Lock on your Android device, and it only requires you to have a password or other screen lock set up on your device already.
-Once you do, simply follow these steps:
+Once you do, follow these steps:

 - Head over to your device’s settings.